 All projects involve risks.
 It is important not just to respond adequately to unexpected events, but also to identify risks and to mitigate them if possible.
 In this module, you learn the requirements of a good risk register.
 Which role should you adopt within a project team, and how do you know which questions to ask?
 How can you transform a risk register into a risk matrix, to further prioritise the risks?
 You also learn the benefits and requirements of carrying out a probabilistic, quantitative risk analysis.

-This training module can be followed without specific prior knowledge.
-A general background in project controls (the Foundation) and experience with a planning tool are recommended.
+This training can be followed separately without specific prior knowledge.
+A general background in project management and experience with a planning tool is recommended.
+It is also possible to follow this training as part of the Project Risk Expert training.

 After completing this module you will receive a Primaned Academy certificate.